 Security Groups allow you to specify what inbound and outbound traffic is allowed or blocked to Instances.
 Unlike the CHI@TACC and CHI@UC bare metal sites, KVM@TACC observes Security Groups for Instances.

 By default, all inbound traffic is blocked to KVM@TACC Instances, including SSH.
 You must apply a Security Group that allows TCP port 22 inbound to access your instance via SSH.

-To create a Security Group, click Projects > Compute > Access and Security in the navigation side bar.
+To create a Security Group, click Projects > Network > Security Groups in the navigation side bar.